Prograda/Skybolt/docs/getting_started.md

 Skybolt allows develpers to add new engine functionality by writing C++ plugins.
 Please refer to `src/Skybolt/SkyboltEnginePlugins/` for examples.

 At runtime, Skybolt searches for plugins under the `bin/plugins` folder.

-## Using Python API without the GUI
-Skybolt has a python API which allows the engine to be used outside the `SkyboltQtApp` application.
-Refer to `src/SkyboltExamples/MinimalPython/MinimalPython.py` as an example.
-See also [Python API documentation](python_api/index.md).